Sathvik-kota/Freezing-of-Gait-Detection/README.md

 interplay of factors contributing to FOG.
 Ultimately, this project seeks to provide insights that could lead to better management and treatment strategies for patients experiencing FOG.

+# DATASETS USED FOR IMPLEMENTATION:
+# 1.Daphnet Dataset -
+The dataset comprises 3 wearable wireless acceleration sensors recording 3D acceleration at 64 Hz.
+The sensors are placed at the ankle (shank), on the thigh just above the knee, and on the hip.

+# 1.Mendley Dataset-
+Sensors used – Accelerometers: (X,Y,Z axes on L,R shank, arm , waist)
+Gyroscopes: (X,Y,Z axes on L,R shank, arm , waist)
+Electromyography (EMG): Placed on muscles involved in gait Electroencephalography (EEG): Electrodes placed on the scalp.
+Skin Conductance Sensors: Measures the electrical conductance of the skin